RedisTimeSeries/RedisTimeSeries/docs/index.md

 You can either get RedisTimeSeries setup in a Docker container or on your own machine.

 ### Docker
-To quickly tryout RedisTimeSeries, launch an instance using docker:
+To quickly try out RedisTimeSeries, launch an instance using docker:
 ```sh
 docker run -p 6379:6379 -it --rm redislabs/redistimeseries
 ```